jamesWalczak/climatrix/docs/getting_started.md

 pip install git+https://github.com/jamesWalczak/climatrix.git
 ```

-???+ info "Coming soon on PyPI"
+???+ info "Climatrix is already available on PyPI"

-    The project will soon be available via PyPI (`pip install ...`)
+    The project can be downloaded with `pip install climatrix`.